11 July 2018

-While the statement provides no further details on what such a framework might look like or how it might be implemented, one possible model could come from the proposed Unified Patent Court (UPC) system that was in development long before Brexit was first mentioned.
+While the statement provides no further details on what such a framework might look like or how it might be implemented, one possible model could come from the proposed UPC system that was in development long before Brexit was first mentioned.

 The work that has gone into this project over the past few years may now provide a mechanism by which alternative court structures can be established by mutual agreement between the EU and the UK, or at least serve as a model for such court structures.

 Even in this international court, however, the CJEU retains a limited role in providing interpretation of aspects of the law in certain situations.
 Therefore, as always, politics will trump legalities and it remains to be seen whether the limited role of the CJEU in the proposed court structure will be acceptable to the newly-energised Brexiteers.